alex-gendry/github-action/internal/ssc-run-copy-audit/README.md

 Obviously you will need to have an SSC instance from which you can retrieve Fortify scan results.
 If you are not already a Fortify customer, check out our [Free Trial](https://www.microfocus.com/en-us/products/application-security-testing/free-trial).

 ### Network connectivity
-The SSC instance you wish to reach needs to be accessible from the GitHub Runner where this action is being executed.
+The SSC instance in which you want to create an Application Version needs to be accessible from the GitHub Runner where this action is being executed.
 Following table lists some considerations:

 | Source | Runner        | Considerations |
 | ------ | ------------- | -------------- |